AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 The **curlExamples** folder contains some sample curl scripts for you to play with to exercise a few of the API calls.

-## Creating a Spreadsheet from an AVD Report
+## Lab 3 - Creating a Spreadsheet from an AVD Report
+TBD